actuday6418/pixel3D/README.md

-# pixel3D
+# pixel3D - SFML Branch
-Extension of pixel for rendering 3D obj files.
+This is basicaly the other thing without using pixel to render each pixel separately, but using SFML directly to render each triangle.

 # Usage
 1. Triangulate the mesh.
 This program can only handle triangles.